IntersectMBO/cardano-node/doc/getting-started/understanding-config-files.md

 First section relates the basic node configuration parameters.
 Make sure you have to `TPraos`as the protocol, the correct path to the `mainnet-shelley-genesis.json` file, `RequiresMagic`for its use in a testnet.

-	{
 	  "Protocol": "TPraos",
 	  "GenesisFile": "mainnet-shelley-genesis.json",
 	  "RequiresNetworkMagic": "RequiresMagic",

-#### Update parameteres
+#### Update parameters

-This protocol version number gets used by block producing nodes as part of the system for agreeing on and synchronising protocol updates.You just need to be aware of the latest version supported by the network.
-You dont need to change anything here.
+This protocol version number gets used by block producing nodes as part of the system for agreeing on and synchronising protocol updates.
+You just need to be aware of the latest version supported by the network.
+You don't need to change anything here.

 	  "ApplicationName": "cardano-sl",
 	  "ApplicationVersion": 0,
 	  "LastKnownBlockVersion-Alt": 0,
-	  "LastKnownBlockVersion-Major": 0,
+	  "LastKnownBlockVersion-Major": 2,
 	  "LastKnownBlockVersion-Minor": 0,